-The ratio of the remuneration of each director to the Name of the Director Ratio to the median median remuneration of the employees of the company N.A.
-N.A. for the financial year; The percentage increase in remuneration of each director, Name of Director/CS/CFO % increase Chief Financial Officer, Chief Executive Officer, Jagdish Chandra, CFO - Company Secretary or Manager, if any, in the financial Akash Shrivastava, CEO - year; Pooja Bansal, CS - The percentage increase in the median remuneration of NIL employees in the financial year; The number of permanent employees on the rolls of 6 Company at end of the financial year under review; Average percentile increase already made in the salaries NIL of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration; Affirmation that the remuneration is as per the Yes; the remuneration is as per the remuneration policy of remuneration policy of the company. the company.
+The ratio of the remuneration of each director to the median Name of the Director Ratio to the median remuneration of the employees of the company for the financial N.A.
+N.A. year; The percentage increase in remuneration of each director, Chief Name of % increase Financial Officer, Chief Executive Officer, Company Secretary Director/CS/CFO or Manager, if any, in the financial year; Jagdish Chandra, CFO - Akash Shrivastava, CEO - Renu, CS - The percentage increase in the median remuneration of NIL employees in the financial year; The number of permanent employees on the rolls of Company at 6 end of the financial year under review; Average percentile increase already made in the salaries of NIL employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration; Affirmation that the remuneration is as per the remuneration Yes; the remuneration is as per the remuneration policy of the company. of the company. policy of the company.

-Mr. Pooja Bansal appointed as Company Secretary w.e.f.
-1st June, 2019 and resigned w.e.f.
-4th February, 2020.
+Mrs. Renu appointed as Company Secretary w.e.f.
+25th June, 2020.